git-learning-game/oh-my-git/README.md

 It describes the task or puzzle the player can solve.

+[cli]

+(optional) This text will be shown below the level description in a darker color.

+It should give hints to the player about command line usage and also maybe some neat tricks.

 [congrats]

 This text will be shown after the player has solved the level.